camunda-community-hub/zeebe-redis-exporter/README.md

 </p>
 </details>

-Check out the Redis documentation on how to [manage](https://redis.io/docs/management/) Redis, configure persistence, run in a cluster, etc.
+Check out the Redis documentation on how to [manage](https://redis.io/docs/management/) Redis, configure optional persistence, run in a cluster, etc.

 ## Build it from Source